Date Established: 10/2007

 Defines when and how use of mass digital communications may be used to broadcast time sensitive messages to large segments of campus audiences.
 This policy sets forth guidelines and procedures for appropriate use of mass digital communications.

 University at Buffalo has made the Rave Wireless Emergency Text Alerts service available to instantly reach students, faculty, and staff in cases of major or catastrophic emergencies.
 This system is an "opt-in" system and mass text alerts to the campus community members "opting in" will be sent only in cases of major or catastrophic emergencies affecting the campus and campus community in whole or in part.
-Please see UB All Hazards Emergency Plan for information on the definition of major and catastrophic emergencies.
-Students have indicated in several surveys that they prefer email to text messaging for the delivery of official University communications.
+Students have indicated in several surveys that they prefer email to text messaging for the delivery of official university communications.

 In an emergency, the approval process outlined above will be suspended.
 In accordance with our Emergency Communications Plan, University Police and University Communications will have the authority to approve mass email notification and text alert requests in a campus emergency, as well as to provide the timely notice of crime risks to the campus community.
 For more information on how UB handles mass notifications in emergencies, please see the UB Alert Emergency Information web site.